We talk about the gut an awful lot around here, but what does that really mean?

 Hydrochloric acid is secreted and mixes with food to convert it into chyme while killing pathogenic (bad/disease causing) bacteria that may have been ingested.
 There is always going to be individual variation, but the typical stomach pH is around 1.5 – 3.5, up to 5 while eating.
-Part of what makes flourish and flourish Junior so unique is that our product is naturally fermented.
-During that process, the bacteria kickoff beneficial byproducts, which create an acidic environment.
-Our bacteria are happily growing in an acidic environment all the way to through your stomach, to their final destination.
+Part of what makes Flourish Original and Flourish Junior so unique is that our product is naturally fermented.
+During that process, the bacteria kickoff beneficial byproducts.
+This contributes to the creation of an acidic environment of the colon.
+Our product’s bacteria are happily growing in an acidic environment all the way to through your stomach, to their final destination.
 The majority of protein and fat digestion occurs here in the stomach thanks to the activation of enzymes due to the acid.
 The taco chyme is then slowly released to the small intestine.

 The majority of absorption and continuation of digestion takes place in the small intestine.

 The small intestine was created in such a unique, and specific way to absorb.
 Fingerlike folds called villa increase the surface area of the intestine, furthered by the microscopic microvilli.
-These folds upon folds have “brush boarder” projections to further increase the surface area of the small intestine to roughly the same size as a tennis court!
+These folds upon folds have “brush boarder” projections to further increase the surface area of the small intestine.
+All in all, the surface area of the small intestine is roughly the same size as a tennis court!
 This creates such a huge potential to absorb, even more nutrients than humans typically eat in a day.
-Another noteworthy fact about the small intestine, it’s typically less than an inch in diameter and about 20 feet in length, not exactly small.
+Another noteworthy fact about the small intestine, it’s typically less than an inch in diameter and about 20 feet in length.
+Not exactly small.
 But compared by diameter to the large intestine, it is small, giving its namesake.
 By the end of the small intestine, the taco chyme is a watery mass, not looking like it was in its prime.

-Probiotics are transient in nature, meaning they are temporary tourists visiting the gut, so being consistent in regularly taking in flourish for maximum benefit is recommended.
+Probiotics are transient in nature.
+This means they are temporary tourists visiting the gut.
+This means consistency while taking Flourish recommended for maximum benefit.
 You may ask yourself, but how do tourist bacteria help if they don’t take up residence and make lasting changes?
 Absolutely!
 Many studies have shown that probiotics can positively impact the resident gut bacteria as well as altering the digestive tract in other ways through metabolites.
-They also create a more acidic colon, which is not a good environment for pathogenic bacteria to grow.
+They also create a more acidic colon, which is an unfriendly environment for pathogenic bacteria to grow.

 Nutrition: Jones & Bartlett Learning, Burlington, MA, 2017 6th Edition, Paul Insel, Don Ross, Kimberley McMahon, Melissa Bernestein